codingjoe/joeflow/docs/tasks.rst

                 (is_workday, chill),
             )

     A task can also return am empty list.
-This will cause the process branch to come to a halt and no further stats will be started.
+This will cause the workflow branch to come to a halt and no further stats will be started.

     .. warning::